ane/ebi/README.md

 > "The architecture of something screams the intent." &mdash;Robert C. Martin

-As Martin points out, a lot of the times when looking at web applications you see library and tooling extrusions, but the *purpose* of the program is opaque.
+As Martin points out, a lot of the times when looking at web applications you see library and tooling artifacts, but the *purpose* of the program is opaque.

 > "The architecture of an application is driven by its use cases." &mdash;Ivar Jacobsen